RPI-DATA/jupyter-book/content/index.md

 ## Version 0.2
 ---

-Our current deliverables are to show proof-of-concept via exemplary notebooks, both static and live, a full-featured demo Jupyter book. and fleshed-out documentation on the technology we use.
+Our current deliverables are to show proof-of-concept via exemplary notebooks, both static and live, a full-featured demo Jupyter Book, and fleshed-out documentation on the technology we use.

 Pardon our appearence while we continue to load content to the site!